The Flash (film): Early attempts

 Development on a film based on the DC Comics character the Flash began in the late 1980s when Warner Bros.
-Pictures hired television writer Jeph Loeb to write a screenplay, before DC Comics president Jenette Kahn hired him to instead write a revivial of the comic book Challengers of the Unknown (1991).
+Pictures hired television writer Jeph Loeb to write a screenplay, before DC Comics president Jenette Kahn hired him to instead write a revival of the comic book Challengers of the Unknown (1991).
 After impressing Warner Bros. with his script for the DC Comics–based film Batman Begins (2005), the studio offered David S. Goyer the choice to work on a film featuring either the Flash or Green Lantern, but it was also primarily interested in one for Wonder Woman.
 Goyer chose the Flash due to the cinematic possibilities of the character and his abilities, and he was hired to write, direct, and produce a new version of The Flash in December 2004, as part of an overall production deal with the studio.
-Warner Bros. executive vice president (EVP) of production Lynn Harris was set to oversee the film's development after working with Goyer on the Marvel Comics–based film Blade: Trinity (2004) at Warner Bros.'
-New Line Cinema.
+Warner Bros. executive vice president (EVP) of production Lynn Harris was set to oversee the film's development after working with Goyer on the Marvel Comics–based film Blade: Trinity (2004) at Warner Bros.'s New Line Cinema.
 Goyer approached his Blade: Trinity co-star Ryan Reynolds to portray the Wally West version of the Flash and intended to have the character Barry Allen appear in a supporting role.
-For the film's tone, Goyer was influenced by director Sam Raimi's Spider-Man film trilogy (2002–2007) and The Flash comic book runs (1987–2008) by Mike Baron, Mark Waid, and Geoff Johns, and was inspired by the Greek myth of Icarus for handling Wally West's use of super speed and the character being a "screw up".
+For the film's tone, Goyer was influenced by director Sam Raimi's Spider-Man film trilogy (2002–2007) and Mike Baron, Mark Waid, and Geoff Johns's 1987–2006 The Flash comic book runs.
+Goyer was also inspired by the Greek myth of Icarus for handling Wally West's use of super speed and the character being a "screw up".
+He contrasted the Flash with Batman, noting that he is not a vigilante, does not have a secret identity, and enjoys being a superhero.
 Reynolds met with Goyer to discuss the role in March 2005, when Goyer was writing the script, which was described as having dark themes.
-Reynolds said he would portray the Flash if Warner Bros. provided the film with a greenlight, while Goyer contrasted the Flash with Batman, noting that he is not a vigilante, does not have a secret identity, and enjoys being a superhero.
+Reynolds said he would portray the Flash if Warner Bros. greenlit the film.

+"I was involved at one point with The Flash.
+And Warner Bros. came to me and said, 'The work that you've been doing hasn't yet resulted in something that any of us, including the filmmaking team, feel could be greenlit as a movie.
+We're trying to accomplish something that takes into account the entire, rich DC character world, and we'd like to pull it back. [...]
+We just want to take a different kind of approach.
+Do you mind if we try that?'
+If we had something that was really working […] But we didn't.
+The David Goyer screenplay, that didn't work.
+Goyer left the project.
+We then embarked with David Dobkin, trying to come up with another approach.
+We hadn't even hired a writer at that point.
+So for us, we completely understood."